Natalie Spautz, LMFT

 Why is anxiety so challenging?

 If you struggle with anxiety, you know it's not just feeling a moment of fear or worrying a bit about something.
 It becomes a "mode" that you get stuck in.
 Anxiety is more feeling on edge and becoming focused on something that could go wrong.
-It can get pretty uncomfortable!
+It can feel very uncomfortable, and difficult to manage.
 At times one of the hardest parts is not knowing why you feel anxious or questioning whether you're reading a situation accurately or not.
 You may even find yourself wanting to get away from the anxious feeling.

-Anxiety happens for many of us when we feel threatened by something and our body's more basic survival instincts kick in.
-If you notice feeling anxious and also feeling like it's controlling you, it may feel difficult to regain your balance and clarity.
+Anxiety happens for many of us when we feel threatened by something and our body's more basic survival instincts kick in, and then we have difficulty either recognizing we're anxious or we get stuck in it.
+If you notice feeling anxious and also feeling like it's controlling you, it may feel difficult to to figure out how to regain your balance and clarity in the moment.
 Luckily, although you may be feel stuck in this experience, there are plenty of ways to start working with it to manage anxiety and even befriend it and tame it so you feel like you're back in control again.

 What does therapy for anxiety look like?